🛠️ Live Workshop: Proven templates from AWS, Qlik and Supabase to unlock the $900B cloud marketplace opportunity → Register now

 Why sell on the Google Cloud Marketplace ?

-While the advantages for buyers to transact through the marketplace are clear and sellers are responding to the buyer demand for this route-to-market, ISvs are aligning their orgs towards marketplaces sales for a host of other listing benefits.
 Selling on the Google Cloud Marketplace, or any cloud hyperscaler marketplace, gives you access to millions (or even billions) in buyer commits.
-The simplicity and standardization of contracting and invoicing through the marketplace also makes this route attractive, slashing deal closure times and facilitating quick renewals.
+The simplicity and standardization of contracting and invoicing through the marketplace also make this route attractive, slashing deal closure times and facilitating quick renewals.

-The economics of selling on the Google Cloud Marketplace offers even more benefits for sellers-
+The economics of selling on the Google Cloud Marketplace offer even more benefits for sellers-

 • Cohort access - Listing on the GCP marketplace helps you build awareness among new customer groups, particularly increasing your access to enterprise customers building their solutions with and on Google Cloud.
-By actively driving your partnership with the Google Cloud Marketplace, you increase the chances of having your solutions “presented to customers with AI-powered recommendations and alongside popular services while they're building”.
+By actively driving your partnership with the Google Cloud Marketplace, you increase the chances of having your solutions recommended to customers by an entity they already trust.

 • Association with the Google brand - Listing on the GCP marketplace gives you the benefit of being associated and vetted by a globally trusted brand like Google.
 Additionally, as your association with the GCP marketplace grows, you can begin leveraging co-marketing and co-sell opportunities to drive inbound interest and access Google's vast seller pool.